Museum Studies at Leicester

 Early Career Research Fellowships

 We welcome enquiries from researchers who are interested in applying for Research Fellowships with the School.
 In the past we have hosted Fellows funded through schemes including Marie Skłodowska-Curie Actions, Leverhulme Early Career Fellowships, and ESRC Fellowships.
 If you are interested, please contact the member of staff who most closely reflects your area of interest (see People).
-You can also contact the School's Director of Research, Prof. Giasemi Vavoula, to discuss funding schemes and application processes.
+You can also contact the School's Director of Research, Professor Giasemi Vavoula, to discuss funding schemes and application processes.

-Visiting Scholars
+Visiting scholars

 We welcome visiting scholars, including PhD students, academics and professionals, for visits of up to six months.
 Visiting PhD students are assigned an academic mentor who meets with them on a monthly basis and are welcomed into our thriving PhD research community with opportunities to participate in seminars and meet with staff.
 Visiting students are also allocated a University computer account and given access to the University library with its unrivalled collection of museum studies materials and related books.